-The term nemesis comes from Nemesis in Greek mythology, the goddess of revenge or divine retribution against the people guilty of hubris i.e. showing arrogance before gods.
-In a general sense, nemesis refers to an indomitable rival or an inescapable situation that causes misery and death.
-For instance, you may have encountered your nemesis at school, a boy who is no more capable than you are, but who somehow always finishes ahead of you in school examinations, making you feel frustrated.
+The term nemesis comes from Nemesis – the goddess of revenge in Greek mythology – and divine retribution sought against the people guilty of hubris.
+In a general sense, nemesis refers to an indomitable rival, or an inescapable situation that causes misery and death.
+For instance, you may have encountered your nemesis at school – a boy who is no more capable than you are, but who somehow always finishes ahead of you in school examinations, making you feel frustrated.

 We find a number of examples of nemesis in both ancient and modern literature.
 Let us analyze a few: